-In accordance with Title 30 Texas Administrative Code, Chapter 288 rules, water conservation plans must have specific, quantified goals for municipal use in gallons per capita per day (GPCD).
+In accordance with Title 30 TAC, Chapter 288 rules, water conservation plans must have specific, quantified goals for municipal use in gallons per capita per day (GPCD).
 Water conservation goals for WTCPUA were established in 2014 using baseline data available at that time.
-Goals have been updated in 2019 per baseline data, which is shown in Appendix B. Appendix C includes a TWDB Goal Form (No.1964).
+The goals were updated in 2019 per baseline data, which is shown in Appendix B. Appendix C includes a TWDB Goal Form (No. 1964).
 This form does not include Residential GPCD since this would require an extensive data processing effort in the customer database based on current tracking setup.